sasha-alias/sqltabs/README.md

         npm install electron-prebuilt@0.25.2 -g

-3. Install jsx - react javascript extension the application is written with:
+3. Install React javascript extension the application is written with:

-        npm install -g jsx
+        npm install -g react-tools

 4. Get the code, install dependencies and build the application: